 The Additive method uses the output of different coloured emtters to make up a desired colour.
 Initially there was Red, Green and Blue colours used, then White was added to get soft pastels for theatre and Amber was added to get strong saturated colours for musicals and bands.

-Movement of natural light is perceived, such as a person walking underneath a tree where we see the dappled sunlight producing a sense of movement, or when sunlight is relfected off rippling water.
+Movement of natural light can be perceived by observing a person walking underneath a tree, where we see the dappled sunlight producing a sense of movement, or when sunlight is reflected off rippling water.